Akali movement: Initial agitations

 By the early 20th century, a number of Sikh gurdwaras in British India were under the control of the Udasi mahants (clergymen) or managers appointed by the Governors.
 The Udasis had come to control Sikh shrines in the eighteenth century during the period of increased persecution of the Khalsa by the Mughal Empire during that time forced them to yield control of Sikh institutions to those without external identifiers; the Khalsa would subsequently focus on political power resulting in the Sikh Empire.
 The main aim of the Akali movement was to have the Sikh gurdwaras released from the control of the traditional clergy, which had become powerful and ritualized.

 The non-violent movement began in 1920, with the jathas, led by Kartar Singh Jhabbar, playing a major role.
 The first shrine chosen for reform was the Babe di Ber gurdwara in Sialkot.
 It was under the control of the widow of the mahant Harnam Singh.
 She initially resisted the takeover of the gurdwara by the Akalis, as it was her only source of income, but relented after she was offered a pension.
 The control of the gurdwara was then transferred to an elected committee headed by Baba Kharak Singh.

-The next major target of the Akalis was the Harmandir Sahib (Golden Temple), the holiest shrine of the Sikhs.
-On 12 October 1920 a Sikh gathering inclusive of some teachers and students of Khalsa College, led by Kartar Singh Jhabbar, took a group of the so-called low-caste Sikhs to the Golden Temple.
-The pujaris refused to accept their offerings (karah prasad) and offer prayers for them.
-After some altercations and seeking hukamnama (verdict) from Guru Granth Sahib, the pujaris received the offerings and performed prayers.
-The group thereafter marched to the Akal Takht to offer prayers, but found that the Akal Takht pujaris had fled from their seats, leaving the shrine unattended.
-The seat was occupied by the protestors.